IrinaTerentieva/DroneVisibilityTool/README.md

 - Casts rays at a specified elevation angle (e.g., 5°) in all directions
 - Identifies terrain obstacles blocking the line of sight
 - Creates visibility polygons showing observable areas at fixed angles
-- Useful for regulatory angle checks and worst-case envelope analysis
+- Useful for regulatory sky visibility checks

 #### 2. **Drone-Target Analysis** (`DroneAngleVisibilityAnalyzer`)
 - Calculates the actual angle needed to see a drone at specific positions
 - Places drones at target distances and heights above ground level
-- Uses minimum elevation in 5m buffer for realistic drone positioning
 - **Adaptive positioning**: Automatically moves drone closer if not visible
-- Creates realistic visibility polygons based on actual drone positions
 - Perfect for flight planning and operational scenarios

 ## 📏 Key Differences Between Analysis Modes